oliviamorrison/VOID/README.md

 in order to befriend him and access the oxygen tank.

 Players have a hold limit of only 1 item at a time, and can travel through portals to access different rooms.
+Oxygen tanks can be picked up along the way to replenish your supply.

-(Hint: The walls will sometimes hide items, rotate the map using A and D keys)
+(Hint: The walls will sometimes hide items, rotate the map using A and D keys!)

 ###How to Play
 1. Download the project from the master branch